Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Introduction

 \subsection{Linear Convergence and Nonsmooth Objectives}

 In Figure \ref{fig:SD_example}, we illustrate a simple experiment on a max-of-smooth function objective suggesting linear convergence.
-Figure \ref{fig:non_max}, which applies Survey Descent on an objective not expressible as the maximum of smooth function, suggests Survey Descent can retain this linear behavior even on more general nonsmooth functions hinting at its potential as a local nonsmooth, minimization technique.
+Figure \ref{fig:highdim} suggests that this behavior persists in higher dimensions.
+Moreover, Figures \ref{fig:non_max} and \ref{fig:non_max_big}, which apply Survey Descent on objectives not expressible as the maximum of smooth functions, suggest that Survey Descent may retain this linear convergence behavior even on more general nonsmooth functions, hinting at its potential as a local nonsmooth, minimization technique.